-She faced the beast and the pale, distracted haze vanished from her eyes.
+She faced the beast and the pale, distracted haze left her eyes.
 Her gaze was as shockingly clear as the beast’s first terrible pounce.

 Her clothes grew spikes and her fingernails became claws.
 Her teeth lengthened into knife-like fangs.